SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs-Magic-Code.md

 Following picture you can see how the Adaptive Card Extension looks like in the Viva Connections mobile experience.

 ![The UI of the sample Bot Powered ACE in the Viva Connections mobile experience.
 There is a Card View showing a sign-in interface with a "Sign-in" button.
 There is also another Card View showing a welcome message for an authenticated users.](./images/Bot-Powered-ACE-Welcome-User-UI-Mobile.png)

+In both scenarios (desktop and mobile), there are:

+- a "Sign in" button to initiate the sign-in flow
+- a "Complete sign in" button to provide the magic code obtained by the Bot Framework and complete the authentication flow

 From a developer point of view, you build the ACE once and you benefit of it in both desktop and mobile experiences.
 The whole source code of the .NET sample is available in the following GitHub repository: [Welcome User Bot Powered ACE](https://github.com/pnp/viva-dev-bot-powered-aces/tree/main/samples/dotnet/WelcomeUserBotPoweredAce).